Last Updated on September 20, 2021 by Michael

 Part of Beamy’s impressive collection of military unit patches.

 Today former First Sergeant Beamesderfer is an active member of the 82nd Airborne Division Association in El Paso, Texas.
+(There wasn’t an organization for the 101st so the veterans were combined into this group.)
 Their business card is the only one I’ve ever seen that included “Bar Open” hours on it.
 Although as Mimi told us, “He doesn’t even drink or smoke.
 During the war he did pretty well trading his cigarettes.”

 It’s said that 1,000 World War II veterans die each day, a cadre of oral historians that are irreplaceable.
 Tomorrow is Veteran’s Day, if you can, seek out these last living monuments to the Greatest Generation.
 For me it was an unforgettable experience.